Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 variables we found to be problematic from the normal data and produce the following plots to compare the two.

+Then to produce a fair comparison, we make the number of observations within each set equal by selected 552 of the normal data rows at random.

 ###### anomaly data

 ``` r